-Carroll, Ucker & Hemmer LLC located in Worthington, Ohio, serving Columbus and Franklin County.
+Carroll, Ucker & Hemmer LLC located in Columbus, Ohio.
 David W. T. Carroll handles the representation of architects and engineers in the Columbus, Ohio, area and elsewhere.

-whether to include an arbitration clause
+whether to include an arbitration clause in your

 there are several factors to consider.